Questionable late flag takes drama out of Super Bowl ending - WHIZ News

 Kansas City won its second Super Bowl in four years by beating the Eagles 38-35 on Sunday in Glendale, Arizona.
 It was an exciting back-and-forth game that saw the Chiefs claw back from a 10-point halftime deficit.

-One of the few gripes for football fans — particularly Eagles fans — was the anti-climatic finish.
+One of the few gripes for football fans — particularly Eagles fans — was the anti-climatic ending.

 The Chiefs were driving and faced third-and-8 at the Eagles 15-yard line with 1:54 remaining when Kansas City quarterback Patrick Mahomes threw incomplete to JuJu Smith-Schuster.
 But officials flagged Bradberry for defensive holding, which negated the incompletion and, more importantly, gave the Chiefs a first down.

-Replays showed that Bradberry made light contact with Smith-Schuster, but it didn’t appear to affect the play.
+Replays showed that Bradberry made light contact with Smith-Schuster, though it didn’t appear to affect the play much.
+Still, the cornerback said he wasn’t upset at officials for the call.

+“It was a holding.
+I tugged his jersey,” Bradberry said.
+“I was hoping they would let it slide.”

+Referee Carl Cheffers said it was a “clear case of a jersey grab.”

 Kansas City was able to essentially run out the clock from that point forward.
 Chiefs running back Jerick McKinnon made a smart move on the ensuing down, purposefully sliding 2 yards short of the goal line instead of scoring a touchdown.